Moestafa El Kabir: BK Häcken

 In November 2012, Häcken announced the signing of El Kabir, signing a three–year contract with the club.

-El Kabir made his Häcken debut in the Svenska Cupen against Falkenbergs and set up the club's only goal of the game, as they lost 2–1.
+El Kabir made his Häcken debut in the Svenska Cupen against Falkenberg and set up the club's only goal of the game, as they lost 2–1.
 This was followed by scoring three more goals, including a brace against IFK Värnamo.
 He then made his league debut for the club, starting the whole game, in a 3–0 loss against IFK Göteborg in the opening game of the season.
-Two weeks later on 14 April 2013, he scored his first goals for the club, in a 4–0 win against Djurgårdens.
+Two weeks later on 14 April 2013, he scored his first goals for the club, in a 4–0 win against Djurgården.
 El Kabir's goal scoring spree continued throughout the first half of the season, eventually scoring thirteen times in all competitions.
 His performance earned him June's Player of the Month.
 He played an important role in the first leg of UEFA Europa League Second Qualifying Round, setting up both goals, in a 2–2 draw against Sparta Prague.
 Eventually, BK Häcken were through to the next round following a 1–0 win in the second leg.
 After being sidelined for one match, El Kabir then added two more goals in the next matches against AIK and IFK Göteborg.
 During a match against IFK Göteborg on 4 August 2013, he sustained a back injury and was substituted in the 21st minute.
 Following this, it was announced that he was out until October.
 But El Kabir made his return to the first team on 30 September 2013, coming on as a 75th-minute substitute, in a 0–0 draw against Gelfe.
 Despite suffering from injuries during the 2013 season, he was a first team regular, playing in a striker position.
 In his first season at BK Häcken, El Kabir made twenty–nine appearances and scoring fifteen times in all competitions, making him a top scorer this season.